This article will guide the reader on how to deploy UCRM on a cloud server in a few simple steps.

 Where "your_server_ip" is the IP of your Droplet.
 Use the password in the email associated to your DigitalOcean account.

 4. Mind your data.
 UCRM creates database backups regularly but those backups are stored on the same server.
-You may want to establish another precautions such as snapshots, external volumes etc. See more on the subject here.
+You may want to establish another safety method such as snapshots, external volumes etc. See more on the subject here.

 The UCRM version which can be deployed on a cloud is the very same version which you can download and run on your local server.
 There are some limitations regarding the UCRM usage on a cloud outside of your network.
 We are working on a fully supported UCRM cloud version, but for now please be advised about these limitations which are due to the fact that UCRM can not reach any device in your private network: